Why are Private Practice Therapists Not Accepting Insurance?

 A non-pathologizing lens on trauma

 Insurance requires a diagnosis and ongoing documentation.
 I view trauma through a non-pathologizing lens- as an adaptation to overwhelming experiences rather than an illness or disorder.
 The symptoms we often associate with trauma are, in many ways, the body’s intelligent attempts to protect us.
 It’s not something you are doing wrong- it’s something your system did right in the face of an experience that was too much.
-Because of this, participating in systems that require your experiences to be framed as pathology has always felt a bit misaligned.
+Because of this, it has felt a bit misaligned participating in systems that require your experiences to be framed as pathology.

 The administrative burden

 Working with insurance involves claims, denials, and extensive documentation- often unpaid.
-As a solo practitioner, that time comes at the cost of client care.
+As a solo practitioner, that time comes at a cost.

 By not accepting insurance, I’m able to: